LeonKremers/waven-working-/docs/source/quickstart.rst

 Quick Start Guide
 =================

-This page explains how to use the above code to extract visuak feature preferences from 2p neural datas
+This page explains how to use the above code to extract visual feature preferences from 2p neural datas

 Setting up the parameters**